modcomlearning/shop/README.md

 }
 ```

-### Incase of erros with compatibilty issues with AndroidX add below file to gradle.properties add below line
+### Incase of errors with compatibilty issues with AndroidX add below file to gradle.properties add below line
 ```
 android.enableJetifier=true
 ```